HCMUS-ROBOTICS/ssdf-toolbox/README.md

 ## image_pub package

 This package is used for publishing images located in a folder to a topic.
-It might useful in case you have extracted or recorded image files from external sources and want to use them for debugging.
+It might be useful in case you have extracted or recorded image files from external sources and want to use them for debugging.

 **Arguments**
 - `image_path`: The image location.
 It could be a path to an image file or a directory containing images.
 - `pub_topic` (optional): The publising topic.
 Default is `/camera/rgb/image/compressed`
 - `rate` (optional): The publishing rate.
 Default is `15` Hz